Special operations: Canada

+India

+There are numerous special operation units in India, each branch of the Indian Armed Forces having its own unique SOF unit.
+The Indian Air Force has the Garud Commando Force, the Indian Navy has the MARCOS, and the Indian Army has the Para SF.
+Other special forces, like the National Security Guard under the Home Ministry, are not under military command but rather function as paramilitary organisations.

 Ireland

 The Army Ranger Wing is the special operations unit of the Defence Forces (Ireland).

+Israel

+Like the British Special Air Service and the US Army's Delta Force, General Staff Reconnaissance Unit 269 - Sayeret Matkal is the main Sayeret unit in the IDF.
+Its primary missions include obtaining strategic intelligence behind enemy lines and conducting hostage-rescue missions on foreign soil.

+The naval commando unit known as 13th Flotilla, or Shayetet 13, is comparable to the British Special Boat Service and the United States SEALs.
+It is assigned to maritime hostage-rescue missions and is a component of the Israeli Navy.

 Jordan

 King Abdullah II Special Forces Group (العمليات الخاصة ورد الفعل السريع), commonly known as the JORSOF are strategic-level special forces of the Royal Jordanian Army under the Jordanian Armed Forces.
 Founded on April 15, 1963 on the orders of King Hussein, its primary roles include reconnaissance, counter-terrorism, search and evacuation, intelligence gathering combat, and the protection of key sites.
 The special forces group is also charged with carrying out precision strikes against critical enemy targets.

 Poland

 Special Troops Command (Pol.: Wojska Specjalne) is the fourth military branch of the Armed Forces of the Republic of Poland which includes the unit Grom and was officially formed in early 1990 after the fall of communism in 1989, in which the Polish Special Forces were first deployed into the conflict in Lebanon.
 The conflict in Lebanon was the first official battlefield experience in post-communist times.